jorenretel/phd_thesis/chapters/chapter6-structure_calculation/structure_calculation.md

 Structure Calculation
 =====================

-The restraints used in the structure calculation of OmpG can exist of two types: torsion angle restraints that are based on chemical shifts of the residues and distances restraints based on crosspeaks in through-space correlation spectra.
-This second group of restraints can in turn be subdivided into a group of distance restraints obtained from ^1^H-detected experiments and another group that is based on ^13^-detected experiments.
+The restraints used in the structure calculation of OmpG exist of two types: torsion angle restraints that are predicted based on chemical shifts and distances restraints based on crosspeaks in through-space correlation spectra.
+This second group of restraints can in turn be subdivided into a group of distance restraints obtained from ^1^H-detected experiments and another group that is based on ^13^C-detected experiments.
 To automatically produce lists of distance restraints, peak positions are matched with chemical shifts.
 As described earlier, all ^1^H-detected experiments were performed on perdeuterated and back-exchanged samples, whereas all ^13^C-detected experiments were performed on fully protonated samples.
-Because of the large isotope shift between these two different samples, it is very important to use two different shift lists to produce distance restraints.
-Also, when any spectra of poor quality are present in the Analysis project and peaks are assigned to resonances in these spectra, it might be beneficial to exclude these spectra from the shift averaging.
+Because of the large isotope shift between these two different samples, two different shift lists were used to produce the distance restraints.
+Also spectra of poor quality that were present in the CCPNMR Analysis project were excluded from shift averaging.

 ## Torsion Angle Restraints

 Torsion angles where predicted using the program TALOS+ [@cornilescu_protein_1999][@shen_talos_2009].
-In figure {@fig:secondary_structure_and_topology_prediction} the secondary structure that correponds to these torsion angles by TALOS+ is shown along the OmpG sequence.
-Of course a prediction based on chemical shifts is only possible for assigned residues.
-As expected the largest part of the assigned residues are predicted to be in a β-sheet conformation.
-These results can also be compared to a prediction of the topology done purely on the basis of the amino acid sequence by the program called PRED-TMBB [@bagos_predtmbb_2004].
-This tool is specifically designed for β-barrel and predicts which part of the molecule is part of the transmembrane β-sheet, intra-cellular turn and extra-cellular loop.
+In figure {@fig:secondary_structure_and_topology_prediction} the secondary structure that correponds to these torsion angles is shown along the OmpG sequence.
+Only torsion angles of assigned residues were predicted.
+As expected the largest part of these residues are predicted to be in a β-sheet conformation.
+These results can also be compared to a prediction of the topology done purely on the basis of the amino acid sequence by a program called PRED-TMBB [@bagos_predtmbb_2004].
+This tool is specifically designed for β-barrels and predicts which part of the molecule is part of the transmembrane β-sheet, intra-cellular turn and extra-cellular loop.
 Because the algorithm is based on machine learning, we send the author of the program an email to verify that previously calculated OmpG structures were not part of the training data, which was not the case.
-It can be observed that the to prediction align fairly well.
+It can be observed that the two predictions align fairly well.
 Where PRED-TMBB predicts a turn, the chemical shifts are more coil-like.
 In these turns also a lower RCI-S2 value can be observed, indicating a less ordered part of the molecule.
-The missing assignments cluster largely in the extra-cellular loops.
+As discussed before the missing assignments cluster largely in the extra-cellular loops.

 ![Prediction of the secondary structure of OmpG by TALOS+ and PRED-TMBB.
 TALOS+ uses the secondary chemical shifts to predict the secondary structure of each residue.
 PRED-TMBB is a algorithm that solely relies on the sequence and predicts which parts of the sequence are intra-cellular, extra-cellular and transmembrane given the molecule is a transmembrane β-barrel.](figures/secondary_structure_and_topology_prediction.svg){#fig:secondary_structure_and_topology_prediction}